(IUCN/SSC Otter Specialist Group

 The Team consists of two key members:

-I am an independent Wildlife/Conservation Biologist and have been working with and studying carnivores in the UK and sub-Saharan Africa for nearly 18 years.
+I am an independent Wildlife/Conservation Biologist and have been working with and studying carnivores in the UK and sub-Saharan Africa for more than 20 years.

 Until 2017 I was Conservation Officer at Durham Wildlife Trust where I devised, planned, delivered and analysed the data for the DWT Spring Otter Survey for five years from 2013.
 Since 2018 the survey has become an Otter Network event.
 I am now a Durham Wildlife Trust Trustee.